firebolt-db/firebolt-db.github.io/docs/sql-reference/commands/refresh-join-index.md

 ---
 layout: default
-title: REFRESH JOIN INDEX
+title: REFRESH JOIN INDEX (deprecated)
-description: Reference and syntax for the REFRESH JOIN INDEX command.
+description: Reference and syntax for the REFRESH JOIN INDEX (deprecated) command.
+nav_exclude: true
 parent: SQL commands
 ---

-# REFRESH JOIN INDEX
+# REFRESH JOIN INDEX (deprecated)

 Recreates a join index or all join indices associated with a dimension table on the engine.
 You can run this statement to rebuild a join index or indices after data has been ingested into an underlying dimension table or after a partition has been dropped to delete records.
 For more information about join indexes, see [Using join indexes](../../using-indexes/using-join-indexes.md).